alyulina/dominance-reversal/data/README.md

 - `sim_resistance_data.csv` contains population malathion resistance data simulated under the viability selection model;
 - `bootstrapped_slope_treated_cages.csv` and `bootstrapped_slope_untreated_cages.csv` contain the bootstrap realizations for the slope of resistant allele frequency in malathion-treated and untreated populations;
 - `inferred_s_treated_cages.csv` and `inferred_s_untreated_cages.csv` contain selection coefficients inferred for a range of dominance coefficients from the mean and the bounds corresponding to the 0.95 confidence interval of the slope distributions;
 - `freq_dynamics_h.csv` contains resistant allele frequencies simulated under the viability selection model for a range of dominance coefficients.
+  These files were used by Marianna to generate figures in the manuscript.